Open-LinaOS-Foundation/LinaOS/Documentation/dev-tools/kunit/usage.rst

 KUnit test for a specific architecture, and then whether it is necessary to write that test for a particular piece of hardware.
-In general, writing a test that depends on having access to a particular piece of hardware or software (not included in the Linux source repo) should be avoided at all costs.
+In general, writing a test that depends on having access to a particular piece of hardware or software (not included in the LinaOS source repo) should be avoided at all costs.

 Even if you only ever plan on running your KUnit test on your hardware configuration, other people may want to run your tests and may not have access